 If all else fails, and you’ve already got your cat’s health checked out, you might want to try seeing an animal behaviorist.
 These trained professionals can help determine aggression triggers and can give you specific steps to take at home to resolve the problem effectively.

 Cat aggression should never be taken lightly.
 Left unmanaged, as it can escalate and cause a cat to inflict harm on anyone nearby.
-Although not common, cat scratches can lead to serious infection.
+Although not common, cat scratches can lead to serious infections.
 So, whichever route you choose, just make sure you remain proactive and always monitor your cat closely.
-Read more!.
+Find out more about Holistapet!
+Or see more about cat care here.